MattechLab/monalisa/_sources/3-1_example1.rst.txt

 Script Overview:
 -----------------
-Below is the main structure of the `coilSensitivityEstimation.m` script:
+Below is the main structure of the `coilSensitivityEstimation_script.m` script:

 .. code-block:: matlab